rbavishi/atlas/README.md

 * The requirements list `tensorflow==1.13.2`.
 If you want to use the GPU version, you can manually install `tensorflow-gpu==1.13.2` using pip.
 Make sure CUDA version is 10.

+## OOPSLA 2019

+The system used for the OOPSLA '19 paper is available in the `oopsla-2019-autopandas` branch.
+Atlas is an attempt to generalize that system.

+## Documentation and More Tutorials

+Coming soon.